 The fertilizer industry, and/or relevant entities from the private sector, should:

-Encourage and drive innovation, as well as provide resources, to develop technologies for reuse and recycling of nutrients for use as fertilizers.
+Encourage and drive innovation, as well as provide resources, to develop sustainable technologies for reuse and recycling of nutrients for use as fertilizers.

-Work with NARS, universities, research organizations and farmers in developing and testing innovative and safe methods, techniques and uses for reusing and recycling waste and other materials for use as fertilizers.
+Work with NARS, universities, research organizations and farmers in developing and testing innovative and safe methods, techniques and uses for sustainably reusing and recycling materials for use as fertilizers.

 Work with NARS, universities, research organizations to research and develop ways to decontaminate sewage sludge and other sources of recycled nutrients.

-Actively engage in dialogue, co-creation of knowledge and knowledge-exchange with and between governments, industry, academia, research organizations and clients/end-users (land managers and farmers) on the reuse and recycling of nutrients as fertilizers.
+Actively engage in dialogue, co-creation of knowledge and knowledge-exchange with and between governments, industry, academia, research organizations and clients/end-users (land managers and farmers) on the sustainable reuse and recycling of nutrients as fertilizers.

 Fertilizer users should:

-Familiarize themselves and comply with locally-appropriate regulations and guidelines relevant to the use of reused and recycled materials for use as plant nutrients, including allowable limits on nutrient application rates and contaminant loadings.
+Respect and comply with regulations and guidelines relevant to the sustainable use of reused and recycled materials for use as plant nutrients, including allowable limits on nutrient application rates and contaminant loadings.

-Adjust application rates of inorganic fertilizers, as appropriate, in consideration of the nutrients that are being recycled.
+Adjust application rates of inorganic fertilizers in consideration of the nutrients that are being recycled.

-Utilize application rates, timing, and placement that maximize the availability of recycled plant nutrients to growing crops and minimize potential negative impacts such as nutrient leaching, odors, runoff, or any other undesirable off-site effects.
+Utilize application rates, timing, and placement that maximize the availability of recycled plant nutrients to growing crops and minimize potential negative impacts such as nutrient leaching, odors, runoff, or any other undesirable on- and off-site effects.

 Composition, limits and testing